Hundreds of people feared dead as boat capsizes in Nigeria - KESQ

 The boat, said to be carrying up to 300 people, overturned after hitting a tree trunk, Lukpada said of the accident which happened in the early hours of Monday.

 “There was a marriage ceremony in a nearby village … Egboti village which is by the river Niger.
 The terrain of the community is terrible when it rains.
 After the ceremony, it rained, so those who attended with motorcycles could not ride the motorcycles out of the community.
-They decided to use a big boat to convey people out of Egboti to a nearby village,” he narrated.
+They decided to use a big boat to convey people out of Egboti,” he narrated.

 “The boat was filled with up to 300 people — both males and females from various communities.
 It was early on Monday between 3:00 – 4:00 am.
 As they sailed, the boat hit a tree branch hiding in the water and it split into two.
 The volume of water was high, so it carried the passengers away.
 I’ve been informed that only 53 escaped.
 The rest are feared dead,” he added.